-Blaine Kern grew up on the West Bank of the Mississippi.
-New Orleans was always a presence and an inspiration.
-Blaine’s father, Roy, was a sign painter who worked his way through the Depression painting names on the bows of freighters.
+Blaine Kern grew up on the West Bank of the Mississippi, and New Orleans was always a presence and an inspiration.
+Blaine's father, Roy, was a sign painter who worked his way through the Depression painting names on the bows of freighters.
 Blaine learned and watched and waited for his chance.

 That chance came when Blaine's mother was hospitalized.
 The young man painted a mural in the hospital to help pay her medical bills.
 The painting caught the eye of a surgeon who was captain of a Mardi Gras krewe.
 One float led to another and Blaine was hired to design a complete parade.
 Over time, he became the city's leading parade creator, working with Rex, Zulu and all the legendary krewes.